|

 of the elected democratic Iranian leader, Mohammed Mossadeq by oil-grabbing

 Western powers, the luckless Shah could not fill the void.
-And, all

 the time, there was the humiliating sight of Israel, which grew from a